syncfusion-content/javascript-docs/js/PivotClient/OLAP-Client-Elements.md

 * **Filter/Sort Row** - Filters/Sorts the data in the OlapReport with respect to Row.
 * **Toggle Axis** – Interchanges the items between Categorical and Series axes.
 * **Chart types** – Allows user to change the Chart type dynamically.
-* **Report List** - It holds all the reports of the current session of the OlapClient control and displays in a dropdown list.
+* **Report List** - It holds all the reports of the current session of the PivotClient control and displays in a dropdown list.
 By default, from the dropdown list a report can be selected.

 ## Report Manipulation